stat545ubc-2023/collaborative-team20/README.md

 # Team20 Collaborative Project Milestone 1
 ## What is the *_project_*?
-The *_Project_* is to create Repositories, branches, commits, pull and push requests, etc., in GitHib in combination with R Studio.
+The *_Project_* is to create Repositories, branches, commits, pull and push requests, etc., in GitHub in combination with R Studio.

 ## What *_files_* are in the project folder/GitHub repository, at a high level?
 * readme